-Which Vaccinations Do Puppies Need?
+Which Shots Do Puppies Need?

-This highly communicable bacterium causes severe fits of coughing, whooping, vomiting, and, in rare cases, seizures and death.
+This highly infectious bacterium causes severe fits of coughing, whooping, vomiting, and, in rare cases, seizures and death.
 It is the primary cause of kennel cough.
 There are injectable and nasal spray vaccines available.

-A serious and contagious disease caused by a virus that attacks the respiratory, gastrointestinal (GI), and nervous systems of dogs, raccoons, skunks, and other animals, distemper spreads through airborne exposure (through sneezing or coughing) from an infected animal.
+A severe and contagious disease caused by a virus that attacks the respiratory, gastrointestinal (GI), and nervous systems of dogs, raccoons, skunks, and other animals, distemper spreads through airborne exposure (through sneezing or coughing) from an infected animal.
 The virus can also be transmitted by shared food and water bowls and equipment.
 It causes discharges from the eyes and nose, fever, coughing, vomiting, diarrhea, seizures, twitching, paralysis, and, often, death.
-This disease used to be known as “hardpad” because it causes the footpad to thicken and harden.
+This disease used to be known as “hard pad” because it causes the footpad to thicken and harden.

 There is no cure for distemper.
 Treatment consists of supportive care and efforts to prevent secondary infections, control symptoms of vomiting, seizures and more.
-If the animal survives the symptoms it is hoped that the dog’s immune system will have a chance to fight it off.
+If the animal survives the symptoms, it is hoped that the dog’s immune system will have a chance to fight it off.
 Infected dogs can shed the virus for months.

 Infectious canine hepatitis is a highly contagious viral infection that affects the liver, kidneys, spleen, lungs, and the eyes of the affected dog.
 This disease of the liver is caused by a virus that is unrelated to the human form of hepatitis.
 Symptoms range from a slight fever and congestion of the mucous membranes to vomiting, jaundice, stomach enlargement, and pain around the liver.
 Many dogs can overcome the mild form of the disease, but the severe form can kill.
 There is no cure, but doctors can treat the symptoms.

 A new heartworm infection often causes no symptoms, though dogs in later stages of the disease may cough, become lethargic, lose their appetite or have difficulty breathing.
 Infected dogs may tire after mild exercise.
-Unlike most of the diseases listed here, which are passed by urine, feces, and other body fluids, heartworms are transmitted by mosquitoes.
+Unlike most of the conditions listed here, which are passed by urine, feces, and other body fluids, heartworms are transmitted by mosquitoes.
 Therefore, diagnosis is made via a blood test and not a fecal exam.